Hyeonji-Ryu/Algorithm-Test/README.md

 # Algorithms_with_Python
-Just practice solving algorithm problems with python
+Just practice solving algorithm problems in python